-A NightTrace thread is either a process or a POSIX thread (or a set of any combination of these).
+A NightTrace thread is either a process, an Ada task or a POSIX thread (or a set of any combination of these).
 The name of a thread is either a numeric value representing a threads internal identifier (usually its gettid(2) value), or a symbolic name assigned by various parties.
+For Ada tasks, the Ada runtime automatically names each thread (task) using its Ada-assigned name, when using the -trace or -ntrace link options.
 NightTrace defaults the name of the main thread of a process to "main".
-The user can set the name of a thread using trace\set\thread\name.
-See "Threads and Logging" on page 2-31 for more information.
+The user can set the name of a thread using trace_set_thread_name.
+See "Threads and Logging" on page 2-34 for more information.